-Contracting Party Resource Type Contract Type Contract Duration Time Period Expected REC's Terms
+Contracting Resource Contract Contract Time Expected Terms

+Party Type Type Duration Period REC's

-Horizon Wind Energy/REC's 09/01/09- 2020 320,000 Deliveries of energy and
+Horizon Wind Energy/REC's 09/01/09- 2019 320,000 Deliveries of energy and RECs began

-Pioneer 08/31/24 2021 320,000 REC's began 9/1/09.
-Term is 15 years with option an option to extend based on mutually acceptable terms & conditions
+Pioneer 08/31/24 2020 320,000 09/01/09.
+Term is 15 years with an option to extend based on mutually acceptable terms & conditions.

-Prairie 2022 320,000
+Prairie 2021 320,000

-Various Solar S-REC only 10 year 2020 70,000
+Various Solar S-REC only 10 year 2019 70,000

-Residential & 2021 70,000
+Residential & 2020 70,000

-Commercial 2022 70,000
+Commercial 2021 70,000

-Customers ~ 1111
+Customers

-Note: All S-RECs procured from customers are entitled to the additional factor of 1.25 and the figures in this table reflect the total including the 1.25 factor.
+Note: All S-RECs procured from customers are entitled to the additional factor of 1.25.

-Ameren Missouri has executed only one-third party contract (2009) associated with the purchase and delivery of renewable energy to the Ameren Missouri system that is being used to meet the non-solar RES compliance provisions.
-This is a 15 year power purchase agreement between Ameren Missouri and Horizon's Pioneer Prairie Wind Farm.
+Ameren Missouri has executed only one third-party contract (2009) associated with the purchase and delivery of renewable energy to the Ameren Missouri system that is being used to meet the non-solar RES compliance provisions.
+This is a 15-year power purchase agreement between Ameren Missouri and Horizon's Pioneer Prairie Wind Farm.

-Through the time period ending August 28, 2013, Ameren Missouri executed 1,965 agreements with its customers who have installed small scale solar net metered systems and have chosen to accept the terms and conditions of the Standard Offer Contract (SOC).
-However, on Aug.
-28, 2013, due to the passage of HB 142, the RES law was amended.
+Through the time period ending August 28, 2013, Ameren Missouri executed 1,965 agreements with its customers who have installed small scale solar net metered systems and have chosen to accept the terms and conditions of the SOC.
+However, on August 28, 2013, due to the passage of HB 142, the RES law was amended.
 That amendment provided that if a customer accepts a solar rebate from the utility, the S-RECs transfer to the utility.
-Due to this change, the program was discontinued and the \$1.0 million Standard Offer Contract cap was not reached.
+Due to this change, the program was discontinued and the \$1 million SOC cap was not reached.